smarie/python-doit-api/docs/api_reference.md

     ]
 ```

 A minimal `doit` task consists of one or several actions.
 Here, the main action is a shell command or sequence of shell commands, returned by the decorated function.
-In addition to supporting all ways to express a command action in doit, this also supports multiline strings (see rejected [feature request](https://github.com/pydoit/doit/issues/314)) and plain string or tuple (not in a list).
+In addition to supporting all ways to express a command action in doit, this also supports multiline strings to easily concatenate several commands into one (see rejected [feature request](https://github.com/pydoit/doit/issues/314)) and plain string or tuple (not in a list).
 Your function can return:

  - A string (command to be executed with the shell).
- - A multiline string (commands to be executed with the shell, line by line.
-Blank lines automatically trimmed)
+ - A multiline string (commands to be executed with the shell.
+Blank lines automatically trimmed.
+All lines are concatenated into the same shell command using '&' (windows) or ';' (linux) before execution).
+This allows several commands to leverage each other, for example `conda activate` + some python execution.
  - a tuple (not list!) of strings or pathlib Paths (command to be executed without the shell).
  - a list of strings or tuples.
 Note that in this case strings can not be multiline.